eclipse-archived/ceylon/language/runtime-js/README.md

 Remember the `exports` objects is actually called `ex$` if you want to export something in your JS code (this is usually only needed if the compiler generates references to that declaration).

+###Customizing type initialization

+All types have a type initializer, which is a function that returns the type's constructor.
+Initializing a type consists of calling the `initTypeProto` native JS function, which adds type information to the constructor's prototype (which acts as a class), and adding any actual members to the prototype.

+Certain native types require a custom initialization, usually for interop reasons.
+To customize a type's initialization, you can simply add a file called `Type$init.js` (where `Type` is the actual type's name, according to the rules previously stated).
+If the compiler finds this file, it will include its contents in the type initializer, instead of generating the usual code.
+This feature is independent of the file containing the constructor for the type; this means you could have both, just one, or none of `YourType.js` and `YourType$init.js`.